 When you’re hiring a tutor, you need to make sure you’re getting the best.
 It’s your education at stake, so finding the right help is crucial.
-At Tutor Doctor Edinburgh, we make sure that all our tutors can help their students reach the very best learning outcomes.
+At Tutor Doctor Edinburgh, we make sure that the tutors we work with can help their students reach the very best learning outcomes.

 Scottish exams and the SQA

-The first thing we do with all our tutors is check for relevant experience and subject knowledge, but there’s more to it than covering the basics.
-We offer all of them training on the Scottish exam structure of National 3, 4 and 5, Highers and Advanced Highers, so that even our international tutors know when to cater their sessions for a Unit Assessment, prelim or final exam.
+The first thing we do with each tutor is check for relevant experience and subject knowledge, but there’s more to it than covering the basics.
+We offer all of them training on the Scottish exam structure of National 3, 4 and 5, Highers and Advanced Highers, so that even international tutors know when to cater their sessions for a Unit Assessment, prelim or final exam.
 Knowing the course and the exam system helps both the tutor and the student to focus their efforts in the right places, and avoids misunderstandings about what is expected at each stage.

 “New tutors sometimes come to Tutor Doctor thinking that they will tutor others in the same way that they were taught themselves.
 Our training programme focuses on helping tutors to understand that a tutor focuses on learning rather than instruction.
 Every tutor is passionate about their own subject and the training helps them find ways to make their subject fun for a learner.”